microsoft/LLF-Bench/README.md

 For `metaworld` option, it requires libGL, which can be installed by

     sudo apt-get install ffmpeg libsm6 libxext6

-For `optimization` option, it requires Jax, which can be installed by

-    pip install jax jaxlib

 For `reco` option, please follow the instruction here to register and get your own user key: